JetBrains/teamcity-documentation/topics/installing-agent-tools.md

 [//]: # (title: Installing Agent Tools)
 [//]: # (auxiliary-id: Installing Agent Tools)

 In TeamCity, an _agent tool_ is a type of plugin used only for distributing files to [build agents](build-agent.md).
 An agent tool can be a set of files or a binary distribution.
-Its classes aren't loaded into the runtime.
+Its classes are not loaded into the runtime.

 TeamCity allows you to install/remove additional tools on the server and distribute them to build agents on-demand.
 In environments with many build agents, you can centralize distribution of configuration files (for example, if you want to distribute a custom configuration file/library to all agents that require it) or remove a tool on agents at once.